cssu/cssu.ca-old/firstyearguide/index.md

    Also, make sure that your code runs on the lab computers (this may sound crazy, but people have submitted assignments that error out because of the following two things):
    1. They didn’t submit the right file or it had an error, or
    2. Their computer inputted a random non ASCII character and the lab couldn't parse that file, resulting in a 0 because it didn’t run.
    3. The Teach CS machines are Linux.
-If you write your code on a Mac or Windows machine, or even a Linux machine with a different configuration your code may depend on libraries or encoding that do not match the teach.cs machines and not run.
+If you write your code on a Mac or Windows machine, or even a Linux machine with a different configuration your code may depend on libraries or encoding that do not match the teach.cs machines and will not run.

    So, how do you prevent this?
 It’s simple – submit early, download your code off of MarkUs to a lab computer, and run it!
 If it runs in the lab, it will run while grading.
 Even if it runs on your computer fine, that is not a valid reason for it to run properly while grading – **IT MUST WORK ON THE LAB COMPUTERS AS WELL**.
 Also, check your language settings on your computer – non-english characters have been known to mess-up the file, rendering it unrunnable on the lab computers (its weird, we know, but you should opt to be safe, rather than sorry).